renpoo/xcor_Analyzer/README.md

 You can also see the white dots in the maximum peak of red hills, which are maximum correlation point in the each time moment.

+Those white dots are in a transition from right to left.
+It is the same behaviour of your listening experience of "Ah.wav".

 This graph is the composition of these time slices below.